 Sexual Battery & Aggravated Sexual Battery

-Johnson County Sexual Battery Attorneys for When Your Reputation is at Stake
+Overland Park Sexual Battery Attorneys for When Your Reputation Is at Stake

 In Kansas, sexual battery — and aggravated sexual battery — are serious criminal offenses that can lead to years of imprisonment, fines, and mandatory registration as a sex offender.
 As with all sex crimes, State prosecutors are particularly aggressive about pursuing justice in sexual battery cases.
 This can lead to a situation in which the defendant feels overwhelmed and “beset by enemies” on all sides.

-Here at the Merrill Firm, our skilled Johnson County sex crime attorneys understand the difficulties that Kansas criminal defendants face in the wake of a sexual battery or aggravated sexual battery accusation.
+Here at the Merrill Firm, our skilled Overland Park sexual battery attorneys understand the difficulties that Kansas criminal defendants face in the wake of a sexual battery or aggravated sexual battery accusation.
 We have substantial experience handling such disputes and know how to successfully navigate the negotiation process and — if necessary — trial litigation.

 Let’s take a closer look at the offense of sexual battery.